Long Story Short

 What Fermented Foods Can Dogs Eat?

 In addition to sauerkraut, other fermented foods that are safe for dogs to eat include yogurt, kefir, kimchi, and tempeh.
-However, it is important to check the ingredients list of these foods before giving them to your dog.
-Some may contain spices or additives that can be harmful to your pet.

 - Can Dogs Eat Sour Cream?
 How Much Sour Cream Can You Give Your Dog?